gobo-eiffel/gobo/tool/gecop/validation/validity/vfav1/test2/Readme.md

 ### Notes

 * ISE Eiffel (as of 18.11.10.2592 and after) reports this validity rule violation using the code `VTGC-2`.
 Also, it mentions `infix "+"` whereas only `alias "+"` are involved.
 And the error message is truncated.

+* ISE Eiffel (as of 21.11.10.6046) crashes with an exception trace.